AlexanderRoylance/csci491/results.md

 ### **Practical Implications for Practitioners**

 - **Improving Risk Communication:**
-  Our findings suggest that current phishing risk messages often use simple terminology and try to include too many technical terms.
-While our results do show thatsmaller words like "scam" and "older" are more common, the important areas are filled with terms like "fraudelent digital impersonators."
-This is not to say that higher quality words do not have their place in these messages, but it is important to recognize the constraints of the language we can use to address the target audience.
+  Our findings suggest that current phishing risk messages often use simple terminology, they include too many technical terms.
+While our results do show thatsmaller words like "scam" and "older" are more common, the risk communication areas are filled with terms like "fraudelent digital impersonators."
+This is not to say that higher level words do not have their place in these messages, but it is important to recognize the constraints of the language we can use to address the target audience.
 Those creating the messages, as well as the people that are relaying them to those that need to hear it should take this into consideration.
 The other important piece of information obtained from these findings is that the current messages are far too often negative.
 The villain language used in almost every message brings a negative feeling of defeat before the reader is even through the first paragraph.
 Again, this type of language does need to be included, especially to create the narrative that the hero will eventually get themself out of, but it needs to be used sparingly.
-An emphasis on hero-driven narratives should be the goal, but a certain amount of victim language should be used to show that the audience is still vulnerable.
+An emphasis on hero-driven narratives should be the goal of effective communication, but a certain amount of victim language should be used to show that the audience is still vulnerable.
 Showing these findings to the caregivers so that they can pass the information on to the elderly will prove to be a much stronger method of risk communication than current measures.
 By acting through a median, message creators can get the vital information to the audience without needing to worry about emphasizing positive narratives, as the caregivers will already be enforcing it.

+  less absolute
+  provide credibility and data
+  fix graphs
+  more emotional at the end

 ### **Threats to Validity**